 This huge number represents all the people killed by the devastating Hiroshima atomic bomb in 1945 (that year alone).

 VOLUNTEERS Needed.
-If you like doing crafts and chatting with people and want to do something for peace why not run a workshop once a month.
+If you like doing crafts and chatting with people and want to do something for peace why organise a workshop in your local community centre, library or school, or organise a local group to make 1,000 cranes to contribute to the project?
 Contact the centre on 0131 629 1058 to confirm workshops are happening or to volunteer.